Procore Alternative Insights for Construction Owners

 For capital program owners, managing construction activity is only part of the job.
 The bigger goal is to create structure, visibility, accountability, and confidence across the full lifecycle of each project.

-Why Rancho Water and Las Virgenes Chose CIPO
+Why Rancho Water, Las Virgenes and Calaveras County Water District Chose CIPO

-Rancho California Water District and Las Virgenes Municipal Water District each represent the type of owner organization CIPO was designed to support.
+Calaveras County Water District, Rancho California Water District, and Las Virgenes Municipal Water District represent the type of owner organization CIPO was built to serve.

 Customer Proof: Owners Moving to a Better-Fit Platform

-Rancho California Water District moved from Procore to CIPO to support a more owner-focused approach to capital project management.
-With CIPO, Rancho Water can standardize project documentation, approvals, and collaboration across internal teams and external partners while also creating a foundation to expand into developer projects and employee servicing.
-Instead of managing these processes in separate systems, Rancho Water can use CIPO as a single platform for capital delivery, development coordination, and internal service workflows.
+Rancho California Water District adopted CIPO to better support its owner-driven approach to capital program management.
+With CIPO, Rancho Water standardized project documentation, approvals, and collaboration across internal teams and external partners, while establishing a foundation for expansion into developer projects and internal service requests.
+Rather than managing these initiatives across multiple systems, Rancho Water now has a single platform that supports capital delivery, development coordination, and enterprise-wide business processes.

-Las Virgenes Municipal Water District also adopted CIPO to support its capital project delivery needs.
-As a public water agency, Las Virgenes benefits from a platform designed around owner governance, structured workflows, secure collaboration, and long-term project record management.
+Las Virgenes Municipal Water District also adopted CIPO to strengthen its capital project delivery program.
+As a public water agency responsible for managing complex infrastructure investments, Las Virgenes benefits from structured owner workflows, secure collaboration, standardized documentation, and comprehensive reporting within a platform purpose-built for long-term program governance and record management.

 CIPO helps owners maintain control over their project records, workflows, and processes.